-- Proactive Approach: A proactive mindset towards cyber security is imperative to have effective results on your investments.
-Pentesting is the perfect approach to identify weaknesses and vulnerabilities before threat actors exploit them.
+- Proactive Approach: A proactive mindset towards measuring accurate risk exposure is imperative to have effective results on your investments.
+Pentesting is the perfect approach to identify vulnerabilities and actively exploit weaknesses before threat actors.

-- Threat Protection: New threats are always on the horizon, it is critical to regularly assess everything in raw form – penetration testing approach provides this data from the ground.
+- Threat Protection: New threats are always on the horizon.
+It is critical to regularly assess everything in raw form – the penetration testing approach provides this data from the ground.

-- Develop your cybersecurity strategy: Cyber security can no longer be an afterthought.
+- Develop your cybersecurity strategy: Cybersecurity risk can no longer be an afterthought.
 Cyber security strategy requires input information from technical security audits.
-The data gathered via penetration testing informs your strategy making and acts as the foundation for shaping IT and IT security plans.
+The data gathered via penetration testing informs your strategy and acts as the foundation for shaping IT and IT security plans.

 What is the concept of scanning in penetration testing?

-Vulnerability scanning phase in penetration tests includes identification and analysis of security vulnerabilities using a vulnerability scanning software.
-This exercise is scheduled in automated fashion unless explicitly agreed to limited timescales with a customer.
+The vulnerability scanning phase in penetration tests includes identifying and analysing security vulnerabilities using vulnerability scanning software.
+This exercise is scheduled in an automated fashion unless explicitly agreed to limited timescales with a customer.
 Pen tests are generally considered after significant changes to the infrastructure/components in use or once a year annually, whichever is sooner.

 Vulnerabilities identified during the scanning phase are analysed and adopted as a base for attack layout preparation.
 This is critical to the exploitation phase because performing exploitation on all the identified vulnerabilities without any vulnerability analysis may lead to crashes or other potential disruptions to the client environment.

-A penetration test goes one step further to vulnerability scan by analysing and exploiting vulnerabilities to demonstrate the extent of an attack as an attacker.
-It also includes exploiting other systems within the assessment scope using lateral movements and pivoting into restricted systems infiltrating across the networks compromising the entire estate.
+A penetration test goes one step further than a vulnerability scan by analysing and exploiting vulnerabilities to demonstrate the extent of an attack as an attacker.
+It also includes exploiting other systems within the assessment scope using lateral movements and pivoting into restricted systems infiltrating across the networks, compromising the entire estate.

 Vulnerability assessment vs risk assessment

-A vulnerability assessment involves identifying, analysing and quantifying the risks and vulnerabilities in a system.
+A vulnerability assessment involves identifying, analysing and quantifying the cyber risks and vulnerabilities in a system.

 Is vulnerability assessment part of a penetration test?

 Yes.
 Vulnerability assessment identifies known security vulnerabilities in the systems.
-A penetration test is an extension of vulnerability assessment where known security vulnerabilities are exploited in a controller manner to demonstrate the degree to which a threat actor can gain unauthorised access to data.
+A penetration test is an extension of vulnerability scans where known vulnerabilities are exploited in a controller manner to demonstrate the degree to which a threat actor can gain unauthorised access to data.

 Is penetration testing part of vulnerability management?

-Yes, vulnerability management program includes identification and remediation of security vulnerabilities affecting an environment.
+Yes, a vulnerability management program includes the identification and remediation of known vulnerabilities affecting an environment.
 Penetration testing within a vulnerability management program is conducted to validate that security issues have been addressed and the environment is safe from any known threats.

-Regulatory requirements and security standards mandate the importance of conducting regular vulnerability scanning and penetration testing.
+Regulatory requirements and data security standards mandate the importance of conducting regular vulnerability scanning and penetration testing.

-CIS control 3 includes critical control ‘Continuous vulnerability management’ to identify, remediate and minimise the window of opportunity for attackers.
+CIS Control 3 includes critical control ‘Continuous vulnerability management’ to identify, remediate and minimise the window of opportunity for attackers.
 ISO 27001 penetration tests, GDPR Pen test and PCI DSS penetration tests are often performed once a year to help

 Regular assessments are required as critical controls mandated by PCI DSS to protect CDE systems and data.
 PCI DSS (Payment Card Industry Data Security Standard) state the penetration testing requirements as: